kirillbobyrev/kirillbobyrev.com/content/blog/from-vim-to-helix.md

 +++
 title = "From Vim to Helix"
 date = "2023-03-26"
-tags = ["Today I Learned"]
+tags = []
+draft = true
 +++

 I recently learned about [Helix editor](https://helix-editor.com/) --- a modern modal text editor for terminal.
-After almost 10 years of using Vim and Neovim it feels like it's finally time to move on to something else!
+After almost 10 years of using Vim and [Neovim](https://neovim.io/) it feels like it's finally time to move on to something else!

 Vim's philosophy, key bindings and motions became ingrained in my consciousness over time, but I've had numerous problems with it, too.
 Most notably, I was